-SAN BERNARDINO, Calif. - A private rosary service was held Friday for Jonathan Martinez, the 8-year-old killed in a murder-suicide at his San Bernardino elementary school April 10.
+SAN BERNARDINO, Calif.
+(KABC) -- A private rosary service was held Friday for Jonathan Martinez, the 8-year-old killed in a murder-suicide at his San Bernardino elementary school April 10.

 Family and friends, including police and first responders with the San Bernardino County Fire Department paid their respects to Martinez at the church.